tusharbhasme/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/jmx/README.md

 $>mvn exec:java -PrunParallelEngineJmxTutorial
 ```

-Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EasyBatchMonitorMBean` MBean.
+Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EngineNameHere` MBean.
  You can see two beans named `engine1` and `engine2` registered there.
 You can monitor the execution progress of each process
  in real time.